This article will help you:

 There is no limit to the number of event properties you can apply to an event.
 However, if you apply more than 50 event properties to an event, only the first 50 event properties sent to Amplitude are columnized in the event's table in Redshift.
 Read more about event properties in Redshift.

-You can delete unneeded event types through your project's Govern page, and event and user properties through the Settings page.
+You can delete unneeded event types in Amplitude Data.
 Once you are under the limit, it will take approximately 24 hours for the new event types, event properties, and user properties to appear in Amplitude.

 Character limit for strings